Entitet/docker-idea/README.md

 CMD npm install && node index
 ```

-**Important:** - do not specify a WORK DIR.
-It will be set to where the code for your branch is checked out within Dockers container/named volume systems automatically.
+**Important:** The above example is very simple as much of what a Dockerfile needs to handle is already handled through the shellscripts.
+Therefore do not specify a WORK DIR, although most guides about how to write a Dockerfile ask you to.
+It will be set by the shellscript to where the code for your branch is checked out within Dockers container/named volume systems automatically.

-### Create a dockerSettings.json file
+### How to create a dockerSettings.json file
 The dockerSettings.json should contain info about which branches you want to create containers from (your own one and other branches with services you want to communicate with) and on which port they should be running:

 ```json